 College of Nursing Technical Standards

-- Develop effective and appropriate relationships with clients, colleagues, coworkers and relevant others.
+- Develop effective and appropriate professional relationships with clients and all members of the health care team.

 - Perform specific procedures and interventions (e.g., Basic Life Support) sufficient to provide safe and effective nursing care in a variety of settings.

 - Communicate effectively with faculty, clients, and all members of the health care team about a client’s condition as called for in the provision of client care.